tinygo-org/tinygo-site/content/docs/guides/driver-design.md

 - Successive `Data` calls turn a pin on that has remained on since last `Data` call
 - Every call of Data does a dynamic call to the SPI `Tx` method

-If we are aware of how a `SPI` bus works then we'll know we can concatenate the single byte `Tx` calls into a single multi-byte `Tx` call.
+If we are aware of how a `SPI` bus works then we'll know we can concatenate all the single byte `Tx` calls into a single multi-byte `Tx` call.

 ```go
 func (d *Device) Configure(cfg Config) {